webmilio-terraria-mods/Infu/README.md

 Infu is a "information database library" that you can use in your projects to figure out what kind of item, npc, projectile, etc. things are.
 The goal is to document everything that is not part of the vanilla game (i.e. what weapon is a fire-type weapon, what NPC is considered a zombie, etc.), but since this is a manual process, completion is not guaranteed.
+Information is also subjective, i.e. Wooden armor is light armor but Ebonwood armor is heavy armor.
+I welcome all information contributions or corrections via the form of Pull Requests.

 The design of this version revolves around "parts" (see [IPart](https://github.com/webmilio-terraria-mods/Infu/blob/master/IPart.cs) and it's abstract implementation
 [Entry](https://github.com/webmilio-terraria-mods/Infu/blob/master/Entry.cs)) as well as the [PartRegister](https://github.com/webmilio-terraria-mods/Infu/blob/master/PartRegister.cs) and [DataRegister](https://github.com/webmilio-terraria-mods/Infu/blob/master/Data/DataRegister.cs).